 The OHDSI-OMOP-CDM (V5.3) does not natively support microbiology results, however by leveraging specific features of this version (5.3) the hierarchy of data associated to microbiology results can be represented.
-This may end-up by making database queries very complex (current OHDSI tools for queries do not yet support this CDM version!).
+This may end-up by making database queries very complex (current OHDSI tools for queries do not yet support models using fact relationship!).
+OHDSI-OMOP-CDM v5.4 is better equipped to represents microbiology data.
+The use of foreign key to linked related entry makes this model more lightweight than previous versions.
+However, several modelling options for microbiology could be used and a global consensus needs to be reached.